Lab-to-Market Leadership: Succeeding as a Deep Tech Startup

 While deep tech companies often operate at the cutting edge of science, where preparation does not always guarantee results, our experience shows that thorough planning significantly boosts the likelihood of success.
 In this challenging yet rewarding journey, the Lab-to-Market Leadership Model serves as a valuable addition to a company’s toolkit, aiding in navigating the complex landscape of technology entrepreneurship and deep tech innovation.

-You can learn more about what it takes to succeed as a deep tech startup by downloading our presentation on ‘The Lab-to-Market Journey – a Blueprint’ and subscribing to our podcast, ‘Lab to Market Leadership with Chris Reichhelm.’
+You can learn more about what it takes to succeed as a Deep Tech startup by downloading our presentation ‘The Lab-to-Market Journey – a Blueprint’ and subscribing to our Deep Tech podcast, ‘Lab to Market Leadership with Chris Reichhelm.’